nikhil478/aerospike/README.md

 Support for Nested Structs: Automatically handles nested structs and flattens them into the parent bin.
 Nil and Zero Value Handling: Supports the omitempty tag to skip zero or nil values.
 Error Handling: Returns an error if unsupported types or nil values for required fields are encountered.

+Note :
+1. Make sure to pass a pointer to the struct when using the GetRecord method.